 The Gulf of Mexico is an incredible haven for wildlife—home to approximately 15,000 unique species of wildlife, including 28 types of dolphins and whales, 49 species of sharks, and five different sea turtles.

-The National Wildlife Federation has worked for decades to improve the health of the Gulf of Mexico for people and wildlife.
-We have long championed the restoration of Louisiana’s disappearing coastal wetlands, protections for freshwater flowing to the Texas coast, and comprehensive Everglades restoration.
+The National Wildlife Federation has long worked to improve the health of the Gulf of Mexico for people and wildlife, and to protect the way of life of the 50 million people who live near the Gulf.
+Over the decades, we have championed the restoration of Louisiana’s rapidly-eroding Mississippi River Delta, advocated for the restoration of the Everglades, and protected freshwater flowing to the Texas coast.

 9 Things You Didn't Know About the Deepwater Horizon Disaster